nrkn/h5on/readme.md

 This duplication of the value (in both an attribute and as a text node) is a good example of favouring verbosity over compactness to make the data easy to traverse and display.

+Note that the attributes are used only for ease of selection.
+When converting back to an object, the plugin expects this element to contain a single text node only, and the text content of that node is converted to the expected type.
+No error checking is performed!

 ### Number

 ```html